boreum0302/blog/_posts/2021-05-21-airline-on-time-performance.md

 ```R
 con = dbConnect(SQLite(), "project.sqlite")
 ```

-## Part 3.
-Advanced Questions

-Provide a graphical summary to answer the following questions.
-These are intentionally vague in order to allow you to focus on different aspects of the data.
-We only provide some suggestions.

 ### Q1.
 When is the best time of day/day of week/time of year to fly to minimise delays?